Palm Beach County planning to build new dog park

 "For many, many years they've been wanting a dog park in their area," he said.

-So, Palm Beach County Parks and Recreation decided to do their own thing and build the dog park on roughly 30 acres at a cost nearing a million dollars.
-Since it's a baron piece of land, basically most of the money will go to site development.
+So, Palm Beach County Parks and Recreation decided to do its own thing and build the dog park on about 30 acres at a cost nearing $1 million.
+Since it's a baron piece of land, most of the money will go to site development.

 "That cost us about $1.7-$2 million to build that area of Lake Woof Dog Park that's in John Prince and the little cricket field that's adjacent to it," he said.